IvanAAguiar/Swift_ForeCastApp/README.md

 loading alert and error alert to be able to identify what is happening in the system.

 It was funny to learn about mobile, swift, and swiftUI.
-It was hard enough to begin because the machine is not apple, I never used mac or xCode.
-It was the first contact and just to start the virtual machine it took time.
+It was hard enough to begin because the machine is not apple, I never used mac or xCode, it was the first contact.

-The API Open Weather Map and Geocoder working together were not responding as expected.
-Sometimes it gives an error.
-Was tried to search many cities, but got a more certain response, Porto.
-I really do not give attention to this because was no time to lose.

-Thank you for the opportunity!